FoalTS/foal/docs/tutorials/multi-user-todo-list/3-the-shell-scripts.md

 We added an `owner` parameter to know which user the todo belongs to.
 It expects the email of the user.

-The `main` function then tries to get the user that has this email.
+The `main` function then tries to get the user who has this email.
 If he or she does not exist, then the script terminates with a message displayed in the console.
-It not, the user is added to the todo as her/his owner.
+If not, the user is added to the todo as her/his owner.

 Build the script.